Howl's Moving Castle (2004)

 Mentioned as one of Hayao Miyazaki's films, and one of the mystical fantasy Studio Ghibli films.

-A business named Howl's Castle Moving
+There is a business named Howl's Castle Moving in this episode.

 The spell used to send Mary Sibley into John Alden's Dream is a reference to the John Donne poem "Song: Go and catch a falling star".
 The same poem was also used as a spell in the book (and movie adaptation) Howl's Moving Castle(2004).